Levivig/AdventOfCode2018/README.md

 Usage
 -----
 ### macOS
-Just open the Xcode project select the target you want and hit run.
+Just open the Xcode project select the target you want and hit run.<br>
 The `run.sh` script will work too.

 ### Ubuntu